kevgo/text-runner/README.md

 [LiveScript](http://livescript.net),
 or [BabelJS](https://babeljs.io).
-Just make sure that your project contains a local installation of your transpiler, since Tutorial Runner does not find globally installed transpilers.
+Just make sure that your project contains a local installation of your transpiler, since TextRunner does not find globally installed transpilers.
 This means your project should have a `package.json` file listing the transpiler you want to use (in addition to any other NPM modules you want to use).

 ### Using the searcher helper

-More realistic tests for your Markdown tutorial will need to access document content in order to use it in tests.
+More realistic tests for your documentation tests will need to access document content in order to use it in tests.
 The DOM nodes of the active block